primus/primus/examples/authorization/README.md

 After this you can start the server using `node index.js`.
 When the server is running point your browser to [http://localhost:8080](http://localhost:8080).

-**Note:** SockJS does not support connection query strings, so this example will not work if you use the `sockjs` transformer.